Minlor/LumiSync/README.md

 * [**Wireshark**](https://wireshark.org/) (Massive thanks to the Wireshark team for making this amazing tool.)

-This packages used for this software can be found in the `pyproject.toml`.
+The packages used for this software can be found in the [pyproject.toml](https://github.com/Minlor/LumiSync/blob/main/pyproject.toml).

 ## Related